‹ Back to Insights

 • It is difficult to manufacture a product as a single unit.
 Fabricating large, fully formed pieces has only recently become more common.
 As a result, subassemblies are created and fastened together mechanically.

-• Historically, designing with mechanical fasteners has been the easy and most straightforward method of assembling components into a product.
+• Historically, designing with mechanical fasteners has been the easiest and most straightforward method of assembling components into a product.
 There were no other affordable or understood possibilities.

 • Process requirements for mechanical fasteners are relatively simple and defined by specifying torque with widely available tools for measuring these specifications.